eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/18-pass-a-done-symbol-when-an-async-function-is-done.md

 The Iterator protocol is using objects as the  `value` where one of the key is the boolean `done`.
 In this implementation we are just passing the  `value` so we can use that to just pass a value of `done` when the loop ends.

 Here we will introduce the usage of `Symbol` as a way to hold an unique value.
-[`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) is a primitive data type, that has static propoerties that expose some built-in objects.
+[`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) is a primitive data type, that has static properties that expose some built-in objects.
 Is similar to the object class.
 We will use `Symbol` here to guarantee that the value is unique, like a constant.

 ```javascript